For most people, quitting drinking isn’t just deciding to stop.

 Admittedly, that might be difficult, because sometimes people with drinking or drug problems do things they regret, and sometimes others have strong opinions on substance use.
-But addiction is a brain disease, not a moral choice, so treating people with substance abuse problems and addictions compassionately is more useful than judging them.
+But addiction is a brain disease, not a moral choice, so treating people with substance use disorder problems and addictions compassionately is more useful than judging them.

 Don’t offer an ultimatum

 Along with not judging, not offering ultimatums is also a good tactic to use when discussing alcohol and drug abuse and addiction.

 Ultimatums such as, “If you don’t stop drinking, your family will leave,” can produce negative effects.
 People might choose to keep drinking, or they might agree to treatment on a temporary basis and relapse soon after.
 Ultimatums can feel like coercion or threats, so it’s better to provide evidence instead of emotion in discussions with people who have alcohol problems or addiction.

 Using specific examples is a good way to provide evidence when you’re discussing alcohol abuse and addiction.
 It’s a good idea to learn about AUD (alcohol use disorder) to discover how it affects people and how people can find treatment.
 This can help people understand those with drinking problems and how to help them.

 Contacting an intervention specialist or other professional can help people plan and stage interventions, for example.
 During interventions, loved ones of people with addictions give examples of how addictions have affected all of their lives.
 They also provide information about treatment centers and encouragement to participate in this treatment.